isomerpages/imda-tradetrust/_solution/How It Works.md

 </p>
 <h4>1. <strong>Verifiable Documents&nbsp;</strong></h4>
 <p>These are trade documents that are non-transferable, such as Certificates
-of Origin (CoO), Invoices, and promissory notes
+of Origin (CoO), Invoices, and certificates of quality/quantity.
 <br>
 </p>
 <h4>2. <strong>Transferable Documents</strong></h4>
 <p>These are documents of title where their ownerships are transferable from
-one party to another;&nbsp;for example Electronic Transferable Records (ETRs) such as electronic bills of lading and warehouse receipts that entitle the holder to claim the performance of an obligation or ownership</p>
+one party to another;&nbsp;for example Electronic Transferable Records (ETRs) such as electronic bills of lading and warehouse receipts that entitle the holder to claim the performance of an obligation or ownership.</p>
-<p>These TradeTrust-enabled electronic documents will have functional equivalence
+<p>These TradeTrust-enabled electronic documents are functional equivalent
 to their paper-based version.
-They are saved as TradeTrust (.tt) files containing the data, which can be easily transmitted to stakeholders across the supply chain over your existing business/IT and data interchange systems like email, FTP, etc. There is no restriction on the use of data format or standard.
+They are saved as TradeTrust (.tt) files containing the data, which can be easily transmitted to stakeholders across the supply chain over your existing business/IT system via email, FTP, portal uploads/downloads, and legacy EDI systems etc. There is no restriction on the use of data format or standard.
 You can also save the documents in pdf format with QR code.</p>
 <p>TradeTrust leverages the strength of immutability and security of blockchain,
 Smart Contracts and Non-Fungible Tokens (NFTs) to :</p>
 <ul data-tight="true" class="tight">